SimonIT/ClickWarp/README.md

 Bukkit plugin "ClickWarp"

-© comniemeer 2013 - All rights reserved
+© comniemeer and SimonIT 2013 - 2017 - All rights reserved